astuto/astuto-docs/docs/webhooks/common-webhooks.md

 In this tutorial, we are going to create a webhook that automatically sends a message to a Slack channel every time a new feedback is submitted to Astuto.
 However, there are many more Slack integrations you can create (e.g. by changing the Slack endpoint URL or the webhook's trigger).

 :::info Slack API documentation
-To further customize your Slack integration, we suggest to read [Slack REST API](https://api.slack.com/web) for a comprehensive list of endpoints and parameters.
+To further customize your Slack integration or create new ones, we suggest to read [Slack REST API](https://api.slack.com/web) for a comprehensive list of endpoints and parameters.
 :::

 To create a webhook for Slack integration, we need to create a Slack app and add it to a Slack workspace.